dictyBase/dicty-stock-center/README.md

   [oauthConfig.ts](src/common/utils/oauthConfig.ts) file.
 Fill up all of the configuration parameters for every new provider in that file.

-After setting up the login providers, you can run `npm install` and `npm start` as usual.
+After setting up the login providers, you can run `yarn install` and `yarn start` as usual.

 ## Backend Requirements